cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

         # Host name (or IP address) of the external database.
         host: localhost

-        # The CA certificate to connect to the server with.
+        # The CA certificate that was retrieved from the PostgreSQL instance
         ca_path: '<path to ca certificate>'

         # Server user name (server_username), password (server_password),